For the love of entertainment

 Should have won in 1961: As much as I love West Side Story, Judgment at Nuremberg is a stunning indictment of complicity just as relevant today as it was post-World War II.
 If I were an Academy voter in 1961 I might vote for West Side Story‘s razzle-dazzle instead simply because it would be easy to think of Judgment as something in the past.
-Indeed, many critics derided Stanley Kramer’s movies for treating subjects most people already agreed upon as if they were controversial–as if unaware of the ugliness that still lived in many parts of the world, including America, where the Civil Rights movement was raging and movies with prominent African American characters couldn’t even show in large swathes of the country.
 I think Judgment deserved it more–even in the context of 1961.

 This unlikely pairing of a brilliant African American cop from Philadelphia with the outsider caucasian Sheriff of Sparta, Mississippi is ostensibly a crime thriller, but it also serves as a sort of documentary-style time capsule on racism in America.
 Some of the racial politics are flawed, especially with the benefit of history, but it’s surprising how much it holds up fifty years later.
 I think what separates this from a Crash or Driving Miss Daisy style disaster is that In the Heat of the Night doesn’t shy away from the problematic.
 It isn’t reducing race to a, ahem, black or white issue–instead, it muddies about in all the shades of grey in which racism can exist.
 And it doesn’t dance around these issues, it dives headlong into them.
 It gets some right, it gets some wrong, but it remains courageous for bringing out all the skeletons in America’s closet for discussion–which is exactly what America needed as the Civil Rights movement was raging.
 And it’s a neat little crime thriller, too.

-Should have won in 1967: This is a tough call because time has rightly elevated The Graduate, which defined its generation, but In the Heat of the Night spoke to the political climate in 1967 so well.
-The Graduate is clearly the better movie given the benefit of hindsight, but if you think like an Academy voter in 1967 there would be no denying the urgency of In the Heat of the Night.
-It was the right movie for the time, even if The Graduate is the right movie for all time.
-In the Heat of the Night.
+Should have won in 1967: Time has elevated The Graduate to generation-defining status but In the Heat of the Night spoke to the political climate in 1967 very well.
+The Graduate rises with the benefit of hindsight, but if you think like an Academy voter in 1967 there would be no denying the urgency of In the Heat of the Night.
+It was the right movie for the time, even if The Graduate proved to be the right movie for all time.

 I’m not actually a huge fan of Lawrence of Arabia but even I can’t deny that it is a staggering achievement.
 The film itself is stunningly created, feeling almost experimental in its approach to visuals and sound.
 There’s a scene where Lawrence is playing around with echoes in a canyon that blew my mind when I saw it.
 Like several other Best Picture winners in this decade, Lawrence is extremely long, and in this case, I’m not sure the length is justified, although that may be my own inability to get properly lost in this movie.
 As an aside, Lawrence caught the tail end of the trend for historicals-as-epics.
 West Side Story‘s Best Picture win a year earlier had already begun the shift to epic musicals that would come to define the decade.